 - Remove any blind flanges.

-- Flow and pressure purge the pipeline with nitrogen until all air is removed; verify by analysis
+- Flow and pressure purge the pipeline with nitrogen until all air is removed and verify by analysis

-- Introduce hydrogen gas and vent
+- Introduce CO or Syngas and vent

-- Pressure purge any dead-ended legs with hydrogen gas
+- Pressure purge any dead-ended legs with CO or Syngas

-- Test for required purity of hydrogen gas.
+- Test for required purity of CO or Syngas.

 - Close off all vent and purge valves

 - Pressurize system to operating pressure

 - Leak check all valves, flanges, and fittings.

-When commissioning starts, the pipeline must first be purged with hydrogen so that nitrogen that is already in the pipe is removed.
+When commissioning starts, the pipeline must first be purged with CO or syngas so that the nitrogen that is already in the pipe is removed.
 The purging process is carried out using throttling and bypass valves, if present (depending on the nominal diameter of the pipeline) via the last valve under pressure.
-The hydrogen should be introduced in a specific direction in order to ensure hydrogen purity.
+The CO or Syngas should be introduced in a specific direction in order to ensure CO or Syngas purity.
 All flow purging should be done at low pressure as a safety precaution.

-The purity of the hydrogen should be measured at all outlets using analysis equipment.
+The purity of the CO or Syngas should be measured at all outlets using analysis equipment.
 If the purity, as required by the customer specifications, is adequate at the outlet, the relevant valve can be closed.

 When the pipeline has been purged and all the purging points have been closed, the pipeline can be pressurised, using a by-pass, a throttling valve or a control valve in order to slowly pressurise the pipe up to the operating pressure.

-All mechanical connections, such as flanges, valve bonnets, threaded couplings, etc should be checked for leaks at regular intervals during commissioning.
+All mechanical connections such as flanges, valve bonnets, threaded couplings, etc should be checked for leaks at regular intervals during commissioning.

-9.10 Operation and monitoring
+9.9 Operation and monitoring